When it came to the principle of time in/ time out, I thought I understood it thoroughly. But I was making one substantial mistake.

 When it comes to the disciplinary practice of time in/ time out, researchers, developmental psychologists, and family therapists advise against them.
 Traditionally, timeouts are when a parent puts a child in the corner or sends her to their room.
 Researchers describe this as ‘love withdrawal‘ because the child is left without the parent.

 This form of punishment is ineffective for a number of reasons.
-The main one is that timeouts are mainly used when a child shows a lack of self-control.
-It is unfair and counterintuitive to send a child away when he or she is struggling the most.
+The main one is that timeouts are used when a child shows a lack of self-control.
+When a child is struggling the most we shouldn’t send him away.
 Research has also found that children internalize our values the best when we use reason.
 Because of this many parenting experts now use the term, ‘time in.’
-Really it is the exact same idea of timeouts except the parent is with the child during the timeout.
+It still is a timeout except the parent is with the child.

 So, I try my best to be there for him.